Management's Discussion & Analysis

 - During the first decade of the 21st century, PAYGO rules were allowed to lapse, significant tax cuts were implemented, entitlements were expanded, and spending related to defense and homeland security increased.
 By September 2008, the debt-to-GDP ratio was 39 percent of GDP.

-- PAYGO rules were reinstated in 2010, but the extraordinary demands of the last economic and fiscal crisis and the consequent actions taken by the federal government, combined with slower economic growth in the wake of the crisis, pushed the debt-to-GDP ratio up to 74 percent by the end of FY 2014.
+- PAYGO rules were reinstated in 2010, but the extraordinary demands of the 2008 economic and financial crisis and the consequent actions taken by the federal government, combined with slower economic growth in the wake of the crisis, pushed the debt-to-GDP ratio up to 74 percent by the end of FY 2014.

-- The debt was approximately 100 percent of GDP at the end of FY 2021 similar, but slightly below the debt-to-GDP ratio at the end of FY 2020.
-This ratio decreased slightly during FY 2021, because GDP, which increased as the economy continued to recover from the effects of the pandemic, grew faster than the debt.15 From Chart 7, since 1940, the average debt-to-GDP ratio is 49 percent.
+- The debt was approximately 97.0 percent of GDP at the end of FY 2022.
+This ratio decreased during FY 2022 because GDP,15 which increased as the economy continued to recover from the effects of the pandemic, grew faster than the debt.16 From Chart 7, since 1940, the average debt-to-GDP ratio is 50 percent.

 Table may scroll on smaller screens